jy3186/clabsi_project/clabsi_data_analysis.md

     ##  9   1.00e9 2021-04-18 00:00:00 centr… 2021-05-02 2021-04-18 UTC--2021-05-02 UTC
     ## 10   1.00e9 2020-03-08 00:00:00 centr… 2020-03-22 2020-03-08 UTC--2020-03-22 UTC
     ## # … with 6,734 more rows, and 1 more variable: date <dttm>

+We have 6744 patients who have central lines inserted in our sample

 Bloodstream Infectious importing and cleaning